AI Tools for Students and Productivity – My Step-by-Step Guide 🚀

 Otter.ai

-- I first came across Otter.ai while scrolling through a TikTok productivity hack video.
-Someone literally recorded a lecture with it, and the app turned it into clean, timestamped notes.
+- I first came across Otter.ai while scrolling through a TikTok productivity hack video by @janetlewisconsulting on TikTok.
+Someone literally recorded a lecture with it, and the app turned it into clean, timestamped notes where @seanseeksalpha shown in his video.

 - When I tried it myself, I was blown away.
 I tested it in a group meeting, and Otter not only transcribed every speaker but also highlighted keywords.
 Perfect for students who hate typing fast in class.